engtuncay/engtuncay.github.io/vue/js-vue-2-cli.md

 yarn global add @vue/cli
 ```

 After installing required packages you can use “vue” command globally and create new project.
-To test the installation is successfully finished, run the following command:
+To test the installation is successfully finished, run the following command for showing the version of Vue :

 ```js
 vue --version
 ```

-It will show you the version of Vue.
 If you successfully see these information this means that Vue is now working globally in your system.

 ## Creating a Project